Island Law - Courteous, Confident Representation

 Honoka'a HI 96727

-I charge $275.00 per hour for all bankruptcy and insolvency matters and usually give my clients a flat rate once we determine what chapter will be filed.
-Paralegals time is charged at $100 per hour.
+I charge $300.00 per hour for all bankruptcy and insolvency matters and usually give my clients a flat rate once we determine what chapter will be filed.
+Paralegals time is charged at $125 per hour.
 If I am doing a bankruptcy analysis to support an out-of-bankruptcy workout, or researching issues to determine the appropriate chapter, the charges are hourly.
 Any hourly fees charged usually will be given as credit against a flat fee.
 Chapter 7 fixed fees for a single person with only unsecured debt will start at $1500, exclusive of costs.
-Chapters 11 and 12 are handled on a hourly basis and retainers are routinely requested.
+Some bankruptcy cases warrant being handled on a hourly basis and retainers are routinely requested.

 Bankruptcy and real estate are the best way for me to help people in crises.
 I communicate resolutions and give hope and direction for their future.